bckohan/django-routines/README.md

         "name": "deploy",
         "switch_helps": {
             "demo": "Load the demo data.",
-            "initial": "Things to do on the very first deployment on a new server.", "prepare": "Generate artifacts like migrations and transpiled javascript.", },
+            "initial": "Things to do on the very first deployment on a new " "server.",
+            "prepare": "Generate artifacts like migrations and transpiled " "javascript.",
+        },
     },
     "package": {